Some people think that after being diagnosed with arthritis or fibromyalgia, they can say goodbye to a peaceful sleep.

-To sum up, I’ll say that the Dreamcloud will work for chronic hot sleepers and those who live in hot climates.
+To sum up, the Dreamcloud will work for chronic hot sleepers and those who live in hot climates.
 It conforms to your body closely and relieves pressure and pain, helping you through your condition.

 Best Budget Option - Zoma

-And the last option in my review of the best mattresses for fibromyalgia and arthritis will please those who have a limited budget.
+And the last option in this list of the best mattresses for fibromyalgia and arthritis will please those who have a limited budget.
 The Zoma mattress is originally designed for individuals with a physically demanding lifestyle, but it packs several features that can be beneficial for those who suffer from back and joint pain.

 The Zoma mattress features proprietary materials in the perfect combo.
 First, the zoned Triangulex foam layer ensures proper spine support and pressure relief.
 The Reactiv layer minimizes motion transfer and evenly distributes the body weight across the surface.
 Finally, the Support+ foam base contributes to pretty sturdy edges and construction stability.

 The mattress is encased in a breathable cover with a perforated weave.
 It wicks away moisture and helps dissipate your body heat.

 Overall, Zoma can be a perfect budget-friendly pick for someone with chronic pain.
 It offers a great hug, adjusts to your natural body shape, and ensures comfort in any position.